Luke Erede Ejohwomu

-Luke Erede Ejohwomu, Adakaji is the Ovie of Abraka Kingdom hails from Ovowodo/Umeghe ruling house.
-His Majesty was born on 1 June 1936 to the family of Erede Ejohwomu and Aliatete Ejohwomu.
-Under the watchful eyes of his late but prominent uncle, Patrick Ejohwomu, he commenced his primary school education in 1944 at the Native Authority (N.A.)
+Luke Erede Ejohwomu, Adakaji was the Ovie of Abraka Kingdom in Nigeria.
+He hailed from the Ovowodo/Umeghe ruling house.
+He was born on 1 June 1936 to the family of Erede Ejohwomu and Aliatete Ejohwomu.
+Under his uncle, Patrick Ejohwomu, he commenced his primary school education in 1944 at the Native Authority (N.A.)
 School, Amai.
 In 1950, he moved to the N.A.
 School, Otu-Jeremi; in 1951, he transferred to the Catholic School at Okpara Water Side where he obtained the standard six certificate.
 In 1952, he gained admission into St. Thomas College, Ibusa from where he obtained Teacher Grade Two Certificate in 1956.

-Eager to put his knowledge to the test, Ejohwomu secured a teaching job at Catholic Modern School, Abraka between 1957 and 1958.
+Ejohwomu taught at Catholic Modern School, Abraka between 1957 and 1958.
 During this period, he read privately for Ordinary and Advanced Levels of the GCE in order to qualify for admission into the university.
-By dint of hard work, he passed both examinations in 1958 and 1960 respectively.
+He passed both examinations in 1958 and 1960 respectively.
 In October, 1961, he gained admission into the University of Nigeria, Nsukka, to read economics.
 He obtained a B.Sc. degree in economics in June 1964.
-On graduating, Ejohwom taught in Urhobo College, Effurun.
+On graduating, Ejohwomu taught in Urhobo College, Effurun.
 He taught economics at the Higher School Certificate classes of the college.
 In September 1968, he was admitted into the University of Ibadan to read for a post-graduate diploma in Librarianship, a course he successfully completed in June, 1969.
-In 1978, he attended a course at the I.L.O.
-Advanced Training Centre, located in Turnin, Italy, and obtained a diploma in Training Methodology from that institution the same year.
+In 1978, he attended a course at the International Training Centre of the International Labour Organization in Turin, Italy, and obtained a diploma in Training Methodology from that institution the same year.